VSD-DACteam/avsddac_3v3/pre-layout/README.md

 ![ltspice main window](https://user-images.githubusercontent.com/67196401/85849253-452ada80-b7c8-11ea-9d3d-79e5e875a459.PNG)
 2) Follow this to open new schematic `File -> new -> new schematic`.
 This is clearly shown in the figure below.
 ![file-new schematic](https://user-images.githubusercontent.com/67196401/85849240-3fcd9000-b7c8-11ea-915d-8e252a8ad51c.png)
 3) Have a look at the circuit diagrm given in the readme file and place components accordingly and complete the design.
+Replace the 10k resistor with 250ohm resistor and 5k resisotr with 125ohm resistor to get results similar to the one given in pre-layout simulations.
 Designig the 10bit dac requires symbols and subcircuits to make the task easier.
 The components tab is shown in the figue below.
 ![edit-component](https://user-images.githubusercontent.com/67196401/85849237-3e03cc80-b7c8-11ea-88f8-e45040e358dc.png)
 4) Add the osu180nm libraries on the schematic using `.include` command.
 The libraries are uploaded in the repository.
 5) This way all the subcircuits are designed.